Gato-class submarine: Torpedoes

-Deck Guns
+Deck guns

 Deck guns varied during the war.
 Many targets in the Pacific War were sampans or otherwise not worth a torpedo, so the deck gun was an important weapon.
 Most ships began the war with a 3 in /50 caliber Mk.
 17 gun (although some ships received older Mk.
 6 mounts due to shortages).
 The 3 in gun was the model originally specified for the Gato class, but war experience led to the removal of 4 in/50 caliber Mk.
-9 guns from old S-class submarines to equip front-line ships.
+9 guns from old S-class submarines to equip frontline ships.
 Beginning in late 1943, almost all were refitted with a 5 in/25 caliber Mk.
 17 gun, and some ships had two of these weapons.
 Additional antiaircraft guns included single 40 mm Bofors and twin 20 mm Oerlikon mounts, usually one of each.